Charlie Rich: CMA awards 1975

-Rich's problematic drinking famously culminated at the CMA awards ceremony for 1975, when he presented the award for Entertainer of the Year while visibly intoxicated.
+Rich's problematic drinking famously showed at the CMA awards ceremony for 1975, when he presented the award for Entertainer of the Year while visibly intoxicated.
 After stumbling through the names of the nominees, he clumsily tore open the envelope, took out a cigarette lighter, and lit fire to the paper with the winner's name.
 He then announced the winner of the award as "My friend Mr. John Denver".
 Some considered it an act of rebellion against the Music Row-controlled Nashville Sound; others speculated that it was a protest against the award going to Denver, whose music Rich had considered too "pop" and not enough "country".
 Many, including industry insiders, were outraged, and Rich's popularity took a dive.

 In a 2016 interview, former CMA Executive Director Jo Walker-Meador speculated that Rich's drunkenness may have been in part due to resentment over his being shut out of the nominations that year, after his success at the 1974 awards.
 His son Charlie, Jr., says on his website:I'll tell you why I thought he did it. #1 He thought it would be funny.
-He set it up by talking about how the potential winners were probably nervous, as he had been the previous year. #2 Bad judgement.
+He set it up by talking about how the potential winners were probably nervous, as he had been the previous year. #2 Bad judgment.
 He had recently broken his foot in a freak accident at his home in Memphis. ...
 So...Due to the pain, he took pain medication the night of the show: Bad idea!
 Secondly, he and another country star got to drinking gin and tonics while waiting in the dressing room.
 The show was long, so by the time Dad was supposed to go on, the drinks on top of the medication got him buzzed. ...
 Primarily he thought it would be funny.
 I know the last thing my father would have wanted to do was set himself up as judge of another musician.
 He felt badly that people thought it was a statement against John Denver.

 The slump in Rich's career was exacerbated by the fact that his records began to sound increasingly similar: pop-inflected country ballads with overdubbed strings and little jazz or blues.
-He did not have a top-10 hit again until "Rollin' With the Flow" went to number one on the country charts (as well as number 32 on the easy listening charts) in 1977.
-Early the following year, in 1978, he signed with United Artists Records, and throughout that year, he had hits on both Epic and UA.
-His hits in 1978 included the top-10 hits "Beautiful Woman", "Puttin' In Overtime At Home", and his last number one with "On My Knees", a duet with Janie Fricke.
+He did not have a Top 10 hit again until "Rollin' With the Flow" went to No. 1 on the country charts (as well as No. 32 on the easy listening charts) in 1977.
+Early in 1978, he signed with United Artists Records, and throughout that year, he had hits on both Epic and UA.
+His hits in 1978 included the Top 10 hits "Beautiful Woman", "Puttin' In Overtime At Home", and his last No. 1 with "On My Knees", a duet with Janie Fricke.